-Local Rules to File Probate in San Bernardino County
+Local Filing Rules in San Bernardino County

-Policies and Procedures of San Bernardino Probate Court
+Special Policies and Procedures of San Bernardino Probate Court

 - Calendar notes are typically available at least two weeks before the hearing date.
-Probate Notes are available online at www.sb-court.org.
+Probate notes are available online at www.sb-court.org.

-- The probate court clerk can be contacted at (909) 521-3388
+- You can reach the probate court clerk at (909) 521-3388

-- Per Local Rules of Court 20-603(b) and 20-1400 all petitions must be accompanied by a proposed order at the time of filing;.
+- Per Local Rules of Court 20-603(b) and 20-1400, all petitions must be accompanied by a proposed order at the time of filing.

 - Online case inquiry is available for all San Bernardino County probate matters.